Publications and Conferences

 Concept Designer/Creative Director/Writer (2013) Quietus, Suffer & Despair, Georgia Institute of Technology

-Quest Writer (2011) Ellis Island, Experimental Game Group, Georgia Institute of Technology
+Quest Writer (2011) Ellis Island, Emergent Game Group, Georgia Institute of Technology

-Quest Writer (2011) Virtual Harlem: Second Life, Experimental Game Group, Georgia Institute of Technology
+Quest Writer (2011) Virtual Harlem: Second Life, Emergent Game Group, Georgia Institute of Technology

 Google CS Mentor (2015-2016) Covington Campus, AISD